fkarimzadeh6/CX4240_project/README.md

 where _p_ is the histogram distribution of wavelet coefficients in each band with _n_ bins.

 These entropy values are arranged in a feature vector for each epoch.
-Therefore, by calculating the entropy in seven frequency bands for CWT, a feature vector consists of 7 elements for each epoch is formed and continued for the entire EEG signals.
-The sleep stage classification process is ended by feeding these features to classifier.
+Therefore, by calculating the entropy in seven frequency bands for CWT, a feature vector consisting of 7 elements for each epoch is formed.
+This is repeated for all epochs in the entire EEG signal.
+The sleep stage classification process is then continued by feeding these features into different classifiers, discussed subsequently.

 # Supervised Learning after Feature Extraction
 [Code (Jupyter Notebook)](https://nbviewer.jupyter.org/github/fkarimzadeh6/CX4240_project/blob/Nael/clustering_top_v2.ipynb)
 ## Dataset After Feature Extraction
-The original dataset after pre-processing of the signals consists of 16330 samples, 1633 each from 10 different subjects.
-Each sample is accompanied by a label (N1, N2, N3, N4 and REM) denoted by 0,1,2,3,4 respectively.
-The dataset is trimmed to eliminate the first 700 samples which consists entirely of a single label (0).
+The original dataset after pre-processing and feature extraction of the signals consists of 16330 samples, 1633 each from 10 different subjects.
+Each sample refers to a single epoch, as explained above, and is accompanied by a label (N1, N2, N3, N4 and REM) denoted by 0,1,2,3,4 respectively.
+The dataset is trimmed to eliminate the first 700 samples from each subject (1633 samples per subject) which consists entirely of a single label (0).
 This would have biased the dataset heavily towards a single label.
-The trimmed dataset now consists of 9330 samples each with 7 features.
+The trimmed dataset now consists of ((1633-700)*10=)9330 samples each with 7 features.
 The following charts shows the distribution of various labels within the dataset.
 The dataset contains the most of the N2 stage as is expected in a standard sleeping pattern of a subject:

 ![image](https://github.com/fkarimzadeh6/CX4240_project/blob/Nael/pics/pie.png)